JohnPhamous/csamba/README.md

 - [ ] message board (kanban board)
 - [ ] message each other with history
 - [ ] group chat features
+- [ ] absolute position for research footer